app-kit/go-appkit/README.md

 * Easily extendable CLI.
 * File storage with different backends (File system included, easily extendable to Amazon S3 etc).
 * Caching system with different caches (File system, in memory and REDIS included, easily extendable).
+* [Scaffolding CLI](https://github.com/theduke/go-appkit-cli) similar to Yeoman for quick setup and development.
-* Optional CMS with menu system and pages with an Admin frontend written in EmberJS.
+* **Optional** light weight CMS with menu system and pages with an Admin frontend written in EmberJS.

 ## TOC